IrisRizos/Unassigned_Protists_SSN/README.md

 ## What about your protist group of interest ?

 This protocol can be freely re-used to explore the spatiotemporal patterns of any protist group in the network !
 The steps are the following:
+* Download the network including all protist groups:
+Folder SSN, files Split_Igraph_all_.z0 (see README of SSN folder)

+* Select your target group:
-* Indicate the taxonomic level and id of the group (e.g. Class==Syndiniales) in the script: this will subtract from the netwrok only the clusters (Connected Components) composed of your chosen group along with their metadata.
+Indicate the taxonomic level and id of the group (e.g. Class==Syndiniales) in script SSN_Synd.Rmd (lines 101-109): this will subtract from the network only the clusters (Connected Components) composed of sequences of your chosen group along with their metadata.
+N.b. if you are also curious about assigned / unassigned sequences at low taxonomic levels (e.g. genus) within your target group, you can further refine your cluster selection at lines 202-211.

+* Spatiotemporal exploration:
-* Run scripts XX...
+Run scripts XX...

 It is also possible to implement your own sequences and see how they clusterise among the SSN.
-Just note that a computation time of 1 week is required (job run in parallel on X nodes, CPU, RAM...) to run the all-against-all alignment with the updated sequence dataset + 1-2h for network creation by igraph.
-After that, you can catch up the protocol from the clusterisation step (Script: XX).
+Just note that a computation time of 1 week is required (job run in parallel on X nodes, CPU, RAM...) to run the all-against-all alignment with the updated sequence dataset + 1-2h for network creation by Igraph with R. After that, you can catch up the protocol from the clusterisation step (Script: XX).